September 11, 2024

 Types of Pool Shock

-When it comes to shocking your pool, you can select from various pool shock products, each with its distinct characteristics.
+When it comes to shocking your pool, you can select from various swimming pool shock products, each with its distinct characteristics.
 Here's a is the list of the most popular types:

 Chlorine-Based Shocks